Kerciu/Kerciu/README.md

-# Hi there! 👋

-## About Me 🌟
+# About Me 🌟

-Passionate Computer Science student at **Warsaw University of Technology** 🎓, driven by a love for technology and continuous learning.
-My journey in tech involves exploring diverse programming languages, delving into software engineering advancements, and tackling complex problem-solving challenges. 💡
+Passionate Computer Science student @ **WUT** 🎓, driven by a love for technology and continuous learning.
+My journey in tech involves exploring diverse programming languages, delving into software engineering advancements, and building mind-blowing full-stack applications. 🤯

 ## My Favorite Tools and Technologies ⚙️